noqdev/iambic/README.md

 This is a simple example of a Cloudwatch role with a static set of permissions across three accounts.
 The name of the role is dynamically generated on each of the accounts it is applied to.
-This template would result in the creation of three roles: dev_cloudwatch, "staging_cloudwatch", and "prod_cloudwatch" on the respective AWS accounts.
+This template would result in the creation of three roles: "dev_cloudwatch", "staging_cloudwatch", and "prod_cloudwatch" on the respective AWS accounts.

 ```yaml